dbrugne/donut/README.md

 v2:
 * Refactor node.js/passport/mongodb
+** Need have a username in each case at the end of the process ** Need to repair FB only account Local account association - done!
+** Move username in global context
+** Account form and post
+** Add CSRF on forms : http://dailyjs.com/2012/09/13/express-3-csrf-tutorial/

 * Refactor socket.io (redis?)
+** Introduce guest mode
+** Introduce backend requests
-* Review all the messages exchanged between client/server ** Remove topic to use room name instead
+** Review all the messages exchanged between client/server ** Remove topic to use room name instead (with prefix)

 * Refactor grunt
 * Refactor less.css
 * Cleanup projects files